Financial planning tools and services to put you on the path to the future you want

 Offer financial wellness to the people at the heart of your business

 Despite chaotic headlines in 2023 news of a recession is quieting and the financial markets have recovered much ground, proving once again that stocks will go up and down and will keep trying to go up over the long haul.

-Despite chaotic headlines over the last year, the financial markets are mostly still riding high.
-What is going on?
-And, what are you supposed to do?
+Watching those ups and downs can be stressful though.
+And, what are you supposed to do during those lows and highs?
 A recent poll on NewRetirement found that most people with a retirement plan are simply sticking to their plan.
-They report that they have retirement under control — the power of a plan!
+They report that they have retirement under control!
 The one thing they do on a regular basis?
 Rebalance.
 They rebalance investments when target allocations get out of whack.

 So, what is rebalancing and why is it a wise financial move?
 Keep reading to find out.

 Rebalancing is the process of selling some assets and buying others in order to realign your overall investment portfolio to your desired weightings – your desired asset allocation.

 For example, let’s say you want to maintain 10% of your money in cash, 30% in bonds, and the remaining 60% in stocks or funds.
 But, due to changes in the stock market, the percent of your assets in stocks is now at 50%.
 In order to get back to your desired allocations, you would sell some bonds and use that money to buy more stocks to rebalance and return to your desired asset allocation.